ryan-d-williams/MMM-GoogleSheets/README.md

     - Click on `Publish` -> `Deploy as web app...`
     - __ALSO IMPORTANT: You must select a new version (whatever your current version is + 1) for your deployed changes to take affect__
     - Click `Deploy`

+### Why Google Apps Script?

+Google Apps Script was choosen instead of the Google Sheets API because the [Sheet API](https://developers.google.com/sheets/api) requires OAuth2 authentication and it is a little more straight forward to get the Google Apps Script set up over the [credentials via Node.js](https://stackoverflow.com/questions/44448029/how-to-use-google-sheets-api-while-inside-a-google-cloud-function/51037780#51037780).
+It is currently planned that a future version of this project will allow both options for authentication

+### Isn't it bad that Chrome says the project is "unsafe"?

+This is [default behavior](https://developers.google.com/sheets/api/quickstart/apps-script) for a Google Apps Script being deployed for the first time.
+If you are uncomfortable deploying it without seeing the code, see [this section](#google-apps-script-library) above

 ## Attributions